Sometimes, you don’t have to go very far to find adventure, and this couldn’t have been more true than of when I lived in Manly, Sydney.

 I discovered my favourite Sydney beach while on this trip.
 Store Beach is only accessible by boat, which means that very few people make the effort to visit.
 As well as the relative solitude, this place looks more like a Thai paradise getaway than the kind of small cove you’d imagine finding 30 minutes out of the centre of one of the largest and most popular cities in the world.

-For as long as I’ve lived in Manly, I’ve seen signs all over the place telling me to watch out for the little penguins and to not disturb their nests.
+Manly is covered in signs warning people to watch out for the little penguins and to not disturb their nests.
 I was beginning to think it was a practical joke, until we came across this gorgeous ball of fluff under a rock behind Store Beach.

 The first time I heard a bell ring on Little Manly Beach I thought it was to alert passengers that their boat tour was leaving.
 When it persisted, I glanced up and realised there was a man selling ice creams.
 For the entire day, it seemed to stalk us from beach to beach, until finally we relented and enjoyed one of Australia’s best frozen treats – the Golden Gaytime.